MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaPolicyAuthenticationStrengthPolicy.md

 You cannot update the allowed auth method combinations using this request.
 To do so, use the Update allowed combinations action.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgPolicyAuthenticationStrengthPolicy](/powershell/module/Microsoft.Graph.Identity.SignIns/Update-MgPolicyAuthenticationStrengthPolicy?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)